Ebenezer Seeley: Early life

 Ebenezer Seeley was born on April 9, 1793, in Wilton, Connecticut, to Ebenezer Seeley.
 He graduated from Yale College in 1814.
 He studied law under Seth Perkins Staples of New Haven and afterwards with Roger Minott Sherman in Fairfield.

 Career

 Seeley began practicing law in Fairfield and then moved to Bridgeport.
 In 1825, he moved to New Haven and was mayor of New Haven from 1832 to 1833.

-In 1834, Seeley was elected to the Connecticut State Senate, from the 4th Senatorial District.
+In 1834, Seeley was elected to the Connecticut State Senate, from the 4th Senatorial District, the same district William W. Boardman, another New Haven lawyer, had represented immediately beforehand from 1830 to 1832.
 In 1837, he removed to New York, where he continued practicing law until his death.
 During the Civil War, he supported the Union cause and donated to various war charities.

 Personal life

-Seeley married Elizabeth Titus, daughter of John Titus, of Flushing.
+Seeley married Elizabeth Titus, daughter of John Titus, of Flushing, New York.
 She died when he lived in Bridgeport.
 They had two sons, including John T. He married Alice Glover, daughter of John I. Glover, of New York.
 She died in 1844.
 He was familiar with the classics.

 Seeley died on January 23, 1866, in Sing Sing, New York.